top of page

 I find something new every time I look at "The Holy Family" painting above: Joseph: concerned, a little uncertain, but poised to act.
 Mary: thoughtful and focused at the light-filled manger.

-Henry Ossawa Tanner took these three turning points of freedom, started by his grandmother, and added his own new dimension of art and faith.
+Henry Ossawa Tanner took these three turning points of freedom, started by his grandmother, and added his own new dimension of art and faith in bringing to life the events of the first Christmas.

 Henry Ossawa Tanner, June 21, 1859 - May 25, 1937